-- 16.2.1 To ensure open and meaningful dialogue with Ponoka County to address issues of mutual interest. - 16.2.2 To coordinate land use policies for the boundary areas which are mutually beneficial to both the Town and the County. - 16.2.3 To coordinate the provision of protective, emergency, social and recreational resources to provide the most effective programs and services to both rural and urban residents.
+- 16.2.1 To ensure open and meaningful dialogue with Ponoka County to address issues of mutual interest. - 16.2.2 To coordinate the provision of protective, emergency, social and recreational resources to provide the most effective programs and services to rural and urban residents.